allengitpush/focal-hello-package/README.md

 (generating gpg key is according to this reference: https://help.ubuntu.com/community/GnuPrivacyGuardHowto)

-using gpg key to sign is for uploading these building result to ppa , if the result is for local test , signing is not required , use command as
+using gpg key to sign is for uploading these building result to ppa , if the result is for local test , signing is not required , then you can use command as follows:

-follows:

         dpkg-buildpackage -uc -us